-TCV Food Bank delivers free bags of goods (fruits, vegetables, dry goods, and other items) to the Ruggieri Senior Center (33997 Alvarado Niles Rd) on the first and third Monday of the month from 12:00 pm to 2:30 pm.
+TCV Food Bank delivers free bags of goods (fruits, vegetables, dry goods, and other items) to the Ruggieri Senior Center (33997 Alvarado Niles Rd) on February 1, 8, and 22 at 1:30 pm.
 Pre-made bags are first come, first served.
 Contact Kellie Barron for more information: firstname.lastname@example.org or 510.675.5495.

 Spectrum Services Inc. delivers bagged lunches for seniors at the Ruggieri Senior Center (33997 Alvarado Niles Rd), Mondays through Thursdays at noon.
 A $3.75 donation is preferred.
 Recipients must be age 65 or older, and must make a reservation 24 hours in advance.
 For more information, contact email@example.com or 510.675.5495.